SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/webhook-connection-new-relic.md

 ## Send Events to New Relic Insights using a Webhook

-Select the webhook connection in a [Scheduled Search](schedule-searches-webhook-connections.md) or [Monitor] (../../../Visualizations-and-Alerts/Alerts/Monitors.md "Monitors") to send events to New Relic Insights and use the following payload.
+Select the webhook connection in a [Scheduled Search](schedule-searches-webhook-connections.md) or [Monitor](/docs/alerts/monitors) to send events to New Relic Insights and use the following payload.

 ```json
 {